Cosmological Backgrounds of Gravitational Waves: Preheating and other non-perturbative phenomena

 Let us recall that in the case of scalar daughter fields, the theoretical analysis predicts that $\Omega_{\rm GW} \sim q_{\rm i}^{-1/2}$, see Eq.~(\ref{eq:PeakAmplitudeToday}) in Section~\ref{sec:ParamRes}.
-There is therefore a very different behaviour of the spectrum of GW with respect to the `resonance' parameter.
+In the case of fermions, the behaviour of the spectrum of GW with respect to the `resonance' parameter is then very different.
 This is due to the fact that fermion fluctuations are Pauli blocked.
 For larger values of $q_{\rm i}$ there is a larger range of fermion modes excited, but contrary to scalar fields, this does not imply a lowering of the power per mode, as the spectral amplitude is typically saturated by the exclusion principle.
 On top of this, the anisotropic stress from fermions has a different structure (number of derivatives) than that of scalar fields.
 All together, a scaling as $d\log \Omega_{\rm GW}/d\log q \sim {3/2}$ emerges, see~\cite{Figueroa:2013vif} for a detailed derivation.

 For different physical cases, the parametrization in Eq.~(\ref{eq:PeakGWFermions}) was tested in Ref.~\cite{Figueroa:2013vif} against the numerical outcome.
 After solving Eq.~(\ref{eq:DiracSimple}) with initial zero-number fermion density, the mode function solutions were plugged in into Eq.~(\ref{eq:GWspectrumFermionsReg}), obtaining the following fits: \begin{itemize}